nachocaru/xaprb.com/content/blog/2007-01-29-mysqls-federated-storage-engine-part-1.md

 description:
   - "A detailed examination and explanation of how MySQL's FEDERATED storage engine really works."
 ---
-[MySQL&#8217;s `FEDERATED` storage engine][1] is a fascinating example of the flexibility gained by abstracting the storage engine layer away from the rest of the server. `FEDERATED` tables allow you to access a table on another server as though it exists on the local server.
-However, the manual doesn&#8217;t say much about how it really works, MySQL&#8217;s only developer article about it is [vague and unrealistic][2], and there are more questions than answers on the net about the engine&#8217;s features and behavior.
+[MySQL's `FEDERATED` storage engine][1] is a fascinating example of the flexibility gained by abstracting the storage engine layer away from the rest of the server. `FEDERATED` tables allow you to access a table on another server as though it exists on the local server.
+However, the manual doesn't say much about how it really works, MySQL's only developer article about it is [vague and unrealistic][2], and there are more questions than answers on the net about the engine's features and behavior.
 This series of articles will help you understand the engine and its uses.
 This first article demonstrates its behavior with a series of experimental queries.

 At the end of this article, you will have a clear picture of how the storage engine accesses data on the remote server.
-In the next article I give a [summary of the `FEDERATED` engine&#8217;s strengths and weaknesses][3], and what it&#8217;s most useful for.
+In the next article I give a [summary of the `FEDERATED` engine's strengths and weaknesses][3], and what it's most useful for.

 Note: Recently I seem to be accidentally writing about some similar topics as Giuseppe Maxia!
 Maybe we were separated at birth?
 I wrote this series before noticing that Giuseppe has written the [MySQL Federated Tables Missing Manual][4].
 We cover a lot of different material, so you should read his article, too.

 ### Setup

-The remote server I&#8217;m using is 5.0.27 on Windows; the local server is 5.0.24a on Ubuntu.
+The remote server I'm using is 5.0.27 on Windows; the local server is 5.0.24a on Ubuntu.
 On the remote server, I created the following table:

 <pre>create table fed_remote(
    i int not null primary key,